CC

 CIF.org homepage

-Good afternoon.
-I’m Michael Douma.
-Thank you for shortlisting me.
-Here’s around 5 minutes on what I’d propose for cif.org.
-Ideally, I’d start by learning from your users, or the staff who work with them.
-As a workaround, I reverse-engineered your users and hypothetically interviewed them.
-I’ll jump into that, then circle back to generative engine optimization.
+You asked what changes I’d propose for CIF.
+Ideally, I’d start by learning from your users or the staff who work with them.
+As a workaround, I reverse-engineered your users and hypothetically interviewed them. — Next to slide #3

 Part 1 — User Research · 3 minutes